ellakoa/postcard-poem/content/posts/the-butterflys-song.md

   to a silent rhyme
   What may appear as
   random flight
-  Is the butterfly’s song to the world
+  Is the butterfly's song
-  Danced in warm sunlight.
+  Danced in the warm sunlight.